-Our remote Scotland trip goes the other way, most of the action is on the boat itself and particularly suited to those who like to learn a single environment or maintain consistant roles over time.
+Our adventure sailing trip trip goes the other way, most of the action is on the boat itself and particularly suited to those who like a single environment or maintain consistant roles over time.
 Those with sensory impairments would probably prefer this.
-Our thrid trip is an intense try sail weekend where the focus is on the skills of quickly becoming a useful crew member and discovering whether coastal sailing is for you.

 Everyone wakes up at a reasonable hour - we will disucss each night, the plan for the next day.

 First toilet run - those who need help getting off the boat and uniting with their mobility aids (and everyone else who wants it) work together to get off the boat.